aiven/devportal/docs/tutorials/kafka-migration.rst

   ..
 Note::

-    This guide doesn't include any steps to migrate clients versions
+    This guide doesn't include any steps to migrate clients versions.

 * Available **Apache Kafka configurations**: the custom settings needed in the source system, should be available as parameters in the target system.

   ..
 Note::

-    You can find a list of Aiven for Apache Kafka advanced parameters in the :doc:`related documentation </docs/products/kafka/reference/advanced-params>`
+    You can find a list of Aiven for Apache Kafka advanced parameters in the :doc:`related documentation </docs/products/kafka/reference/advanced-params>`.

 * Available **Apache Kafka Connect connectors**: if you're planning to migrate a Kafka Connect cluster, review the list of :doc:`supported connectors </docs/products/kafka/kafka-connect>` or check out how to :doc:`bring your own Kafka Connect cluster </docs/products/kafka/kafka-connect/howto/bring-your-own-kafka-connect-cluster>`.